 Michael and I don’t drink and since we have kids at home, we’re always looking for fun non-alcoholic drink recipes to make special occasions feel extra special.
 Around the holidays with fun parties, dinners, and events (like New Year’s Eve or Christmas Eve), it always feels fun to have a glass of something sweet and sparkly to sip while we celebrate.

 This Orange Citrus Mocktail recipe is this year’s signature drink.
 With bright, crisp citrus flavor, a sunny orange color, and just the right amount of bubbles, it definitely feels like a celebration!
+The perfect non-alcoholic alternative to a cocktail.

 One of my favorite parts is a subtle layer of flavor we add with our infused simple syrup.
 You’re doing to LOVE IT.